 Welcome offer: Earn 75,000 miles when you spend $4,000 on purchases in the first 3 months from account opening.

-Rewards rate: Earn 2 miles per dollar on every purchase, every day; 10 miles per dollar on hotels and rental cars booked through Capital One Travel, and 5 miles per dollar on flights booked through Capital One Travel.
+Rewards rate: Earn 2 miles per dollar on every purchase, every day; 10 miles per dollar on hotels and rental cars booked through Capital One Travel, 5 miles per dollar on flights and vacation rentals booked through Capital One Travel, and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.

-You also receive 10,000 anniversary miles each year and up to $300 annual travel credit for bookings made through Capital One Travel.
+You also receive 10,000 anniversary miles each year and $300 annual credit for bookings through Capital One Travel.

 What we don’t like: You have to pay a $395 annual fee and the annual travel credit benefit is a bit limited.
 The credit would be more flexible if you could use it for direct bookings with airlines and hotels, but it only applies if you book through Capital One Travel.